-The Private Placement is expected to result in gross proceeds us of approximately \$35 million in the initial closing, an additional \$105 million upon sale of the shares to be issued in the second and third closings, and an additional \$45 million assuming the exercise of all Common Warrants.
-We intend to use the net proceeds from the Private Placement for working capital and general corporate purposes, including the clinical development of our lead asset, tegoprubart.
+The 2023 Private Placement resulted in gross proceeds us of approximately \$35 million in the initial closing, and is expected to result in gross proceeds of an additional \$105 million upon sale of the shares to be issued in the second and third closings, and an additional \$45 million assuming the exercise of all Common Warrants.
+We have used and intend to continue to use the net proceeds from the 2023 Private Placement for working capital and general corporate purposes, including the clinical development of our lead asset, tegoprubart.